 9. Strikingly full

 If you want to make a really cool statement with your hair, consider playing around with the contrast.
-Leave the hair on top several inches long to create an appearance of a mohawk.
+Leave the hair on top several inches long to create the appearance of a mohawk.
 Add a beard for a more manly look.

 10. Above the ears